-In connection with the Spin-off, we entered into a management services agreement with DISH Network pursuant to which DISH Network makes certain of its officers available to provide services (which are primarily legal and accounting services) to us.
-Specifically, R. Stanton Dodge and Paul W. Orban remain employed by DISH Network, but also serve as our Executive Vice President, General Counsel and Secretary and Senior Vice President and Controller, respectively.
-Until June 2010, Bernard L. Han, who remains employed by DISH Network, also served as our Executive Vice President and Chief Financial Officer.
+In connection with the Spin-off, we entered into a Management Services Agreement with DISH Network pursuant to which DISH Network makes certain of its officers available to provide services (which are primarily legal and accounting services) to us.
+Specifically, Paul W. Orban remains employed by DISH Network, but also serves as our Senior Vice President and Controller.
+In addition, R. Stanton Dodge also served as our Executive Vice President, General Counsel and Secretary through November 2011.
 We make payments to DISH Network based upon an allocable portion of the personnel costs and expenses incurred by DISH Network with respect to such DISH Network officers (taking into account wages and fringe benefits).
-These allocations are based upon the estimated percentages of time to be spent by the DISH Network executive officers performing services for us under the management services agreement.
+These allocations are based upon the estimated percentages of time to be spent by the DISH Network executive officers performing services for us under the Management Services Agreement.
 We also reimburse DISH Network for direct out-of-pocket costs incurred by DISH Network for management services provided to us.
 We and DISH Network evaluate all charges for reasonableness at least annually and make any adjustments to these charges as we and DISH Network mutually agree upon.
-We incurred expenses payable to DISH Network of approximately \$0.4 million under the management services agreement during 2010.
+We incurred expenses payable to DISH Network of approximately \$0.6 million under the Management Services Agreement during 2011.

-The management services agreement automatically renewed on January 1, 2011 for an additional one-year period until January 1, 2012 and renews automatically for successive one-year periods thereafter, unless terminated earlier (i) by us at any time upon at least 30 days prior notice; (ii) by DISH Network at the end of any renewal term, upon at least 180 days prior notice; or (iii) by DISH Network upon notice to us, following certain changes in control.
+The Management Services Agreement automatically renewed on January 1, 2012 for an additional one-year period until January 1, 2013 and renews automatically for successive one-year periods thereafter, unless terminated earlier: (i) by us at any time upon at least 30 days notice; (ii) by DISH Network at the end of any renewal term, upon at least 180 days notice; or (iii) by DISH Network upon notice to us, following certain changes in control.